spacetj/tejasc.com/content/posts/2021-02-12--cnpr-part1/index.md

 | **First Release** | November 2015     |
 | **Demo**          | [helm][helm-demo] |

 Ever wanted to use yaml as a programming language?
 Well, you still can't.
-But this is the cloest thing we'll get to it.
+But this might be the cloest thing available.
 Helm uses charts, a collection of files that describe a related set of Kubernetes resources.
 Charts are created as files laid out in a particular directory tree.
 They can be packaged into versioned archives to be deployed.
 Helm uses Sprig template library to help template the yaml files and values can be defined in single or multiple value files.

 ### Tanka